godotengine/godot-docs/tutorials/3d/fps_tutorial/part_one.rst

 similar names.

-``is_sprinting`` is a boolean to track whether the player is currently sprinting, and ``flashlight`` is a variable we will be using to hold our flash light node.
+``is_sprinting`` is a boolean to track whether the player is currently sprinting, and ``flashlight`` is a variable we will be using to hold the player's flash light node.

 Now we need to add a few lines of code, starting in ``_ready``.
 Add the following to ``_ready``: